darekf77/firedev/README.md

 => Develop libraries and apps at the same time! (mixed NodeJs packages with proper Angular ivy packages)

+=> Assets from projects can be shared with npm!

 => Two development modes
   1. NORMAL - sqlite/mysql for database and normal NodeJS server
   2. WEBSQL - sql.js for database and server mock in browser (perfect for github pages, e2e and more!)

 # Advantages of Firedev
 ## 1. No separation between backend and frontend code (use BE entity as FE dto!) .